 After entering a number of supply agreements, a significant share of the production volumes from Northvolt Ett has already been sold to key customers, amounting to a combined order value of over €11.5 billion through 2030.

-“The transition to a clean energy future in Europe relies on sustainable and cost-effective battery cell production,” Managing Director at Goldman Sachs Michael Bruun.
+“The transition to a clean energy future in Europe relies on sustainable and cost-effective battery cell production,” said Goldman Sachs Managing Director Michael Bruun.
 “Northvolt has developed industry-leading technology and processes which position it to play a crucial role in European supply in the coming years.
 We are pleased to be partnering with industrial and financial investors and backing a world class management team executing on an ambitious growth strategy.”